TCU vs. Clemson College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 TCU vs. Clemson BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game between the No. 24 Clemson Tigers (8-0) and TCU Horned Frogs (7-0) matching up at Coca-Cola Coliseum has a projected final score of 78-75 (based on our computer prediction) in favor of Clemson, so it should be a tight matchup.
-The game will start at 4:00 PM ET on December 9.
+Saturday's game that pits the No. 24 Clemson Tigers (8-0) versus the TCU Horned Frogs (7-0) at Coca-Cola Coliseum should be a competitive matchup based on our computer prediction, which projects a final score of 78-75 in favor of Clemson.
+Tipoff is at 4:00 PM ET on December 9.

+Based on our computer prediction, Clemson should cover the spread, which currently sits at 2.5.
+The two sides are projected to go over the 151.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!